Open-NET-Libraries/Open.Disposable/README.md

 #### Let the GC do its job

-Aggressively attempting to help out the garbage collector can be serious anti-pattern as you are simply slowing down your own application in order to avoid GC operations which might actually be helping your performance in total by deferring cleanup.
+Aggressively attempting to help out the garbage collector can be a serious anti-pattern as you are simply slowing down your own application in order to avoid GC operations which might actually be helping your performance in total by deferring cleanup.

 ## Classes